 Chengdu, the capital of Sichuan Province, is hometown of panda.
 This 12-day China Tibet Nepal tour stars from here.
 You can visit Chengdu Panda Breeding and Research Center to see lovely pandas.
 Then head to Lhasa by Tibet train along the Qinghai-Tibet Railway.
 You can enjoy spectacular plateau landscapes on the way.
 In Lhasa, you will first visit some famous attractions, then go to Namtso Lake to do leisurely trek along the lakeshore.
-After enjoy a hot spring in Yangpachen, you will leave for the last station of this trip, Kathmandu, to sightsee the exquisite architectures and historical sites.
+Then you will leave for the last station of this trip, Kathmandu, to sightsee the exquisite architectures and historical sites.

 - Visit Chengdu Panda Breeding and Research Center to look at lovely panda.

 - Go down into the bowels of the Potala Palace, the impressive but spiritless citadel of the Dalai Lamas.

 - Join the shuffling, murmuring pilgrims around the shrines of the Jokhang Temple, the spiritual heart of Tibet.

 - Follow monks, mendicants and fellow pilgrims around the Barkhor Street, Lhasa’s fascinating medieval pilgrim circuit.